nathanielrb/mailstats2/README.md

 RDF data is inserted into the the named graph `<http://tenforce.example.com/nathaniel>` at  `http://5.9.241.51:8890/sparql`.

 There's very little in way of error handling, so a lot can go wrong.
+Weekends are short.

 And everything is done in memory, so there's definitely an upper limit to mailbox size this app can handle.